Martin Reijnders

-Martin Reijnders (born 11 April 1972) is a Dutch former professional footballer who played as a forward in the Netherlands, Finland and the United States.
+Martin Reijnders (born 11 April 1972) is a Dutch former professional footballer who played as a forward.

 Career

 Reijnders began his career with PEC Zwolle, graduating from the club's U19 team to the first team in 1990.
 He remained with Zwolle until 1998 when he moved to the United States and signed with the Nashville Metros of the USISL A-League.
-In November 1998, Reijnders returned to Europe where he joined FC Jokerit in the Finnish Veikkausliiga.
-In 1999, he moved to FC Haka, also in Finland.
-In 2000, Reijnders joined FC Den Bosch.
-He played for SC Veendam in 2001–02 then retired from professional football.
+In November 1998, Reijnders returned to Europe where he joined Jokerit in the Finnish Veikkausliiga.
+In 1999, he moved to Haka, also in Finland.
+In 2000, Reijnders joined Den Bosch.
+He played for Veendam in the 2001–02 season, before retiring from professional football.
 He later played a handful of games for PEC Zwolle while working as an assistant manager from 2006 to 2008.

 Personal life

 Reijnders is married to Angelina Lekatompessy, who is of Moluccan descent.
-They have three children: sons Tijjani and Eliano, who are professional footballers, and a daughter.
+They have three children: sons Tijjani and Eliano, who are also professional footballers, and a daughter.